WordPress Plugins

 Post Layout (the pro version is now merged with the free version) gives you control on code injection in the post content.
 It is perfect to inject ads, social buttons, noticies and so on.

 It has a per category configuration to inject different code in different categories.
-Can be anbled to let authoer having thait own injection configuration.
+Can be enabled to let authoer having thait own injection configuration.
 Note that most of the Post Layout features can be obtained with Header and Footer.

 See the Post Layout official page